Overview

 Summary:

 The Veladero deposit is a high sulphidation epithermal gold-silver deposit hosted by volcaniclastic sediments, tuffs, and volcanic breccias related to a Miocene diatreme-dome complex.
 Hydrothermal alteration is typical of high sulphidation gold deposits, with a silicified core grading outward into advanced argillic alteration, then into peripheral argillic and propylitic alteration haloes.
 Gold occurs as fine native grains, and is dominantly associated with silicification and with iron oxide or iron sulfate fracture coatings.
 Silver mineralization is distinct from gold, and occurs as a broader, more diffuse envelope, probably representing a separate mineralizing event.
 Copper and other base metals are insignificant, and sulphide mineralization is negligible.
-Principal controls on gold mineralization are structures, brecciation, alteration, host rocks, and elevation (Barrick, 2005).
+Principal controls on gold mineralization are structures, brecciation, alteration, host rocks, and elevation.

 Precious metal mineralization at Veladero is controlled by stratigraphy, structural trends, and elevation.
 Disseminated gold mineralization forms a 400 m to 700 m wide by three kilometre long tabular blanket localized between the 3,950 m and 4,400 m elevations.
 Veladero has been separated into three main sectors, Amable in the south, Cuatro Esquinas in the centre and Filo Federico to the north.
 All sectors of the deposit are characterized by the same high sulphidation style of mineralization.